 srcdoc attributes from the element to avoid loading the content in the hidden frame.

-When testing different variations of an iFrame, you should think of the iFrame as its own HTML page, independent of the parent page that it's loaded on.
-To create your Experiment, you must have the ability to place the Optimizely snippet in the source code of the iFrame.
-Then follow the same process that you'd use to set up any other A/B test.
+When you're testing different variations of an iframe, think of the iframe as its own HTML page, independent of the parent page that it's loaded on.
+To create your experiment, you must be able to place the Optimizely snippet in the source code of the iframe.
+Then, follow the same process that you'd use to set up any other A/B test.

 srcattribute of the iFrame.